-We recorded \$32 thousand in benefit from income taxes during 2018, compared with provision for income taxes of \$63 thousand in 2017 and \$33 thousand in 2016.
-The decrease was primarily due to patronage refund program.
-In 2017, the increase in expense was due to the revaluation of the Association's deferred tax asset.
-This was from the enactment of federal tax legislation in late December 2017, which among other things, lowered the federal corporate tax rate from 35 percent to 21 percent beginning in 2018.
+We recorded \$133 thousand in provision for income taxes during 2019, compared with benefit from income taxes of \$32 thousand in 2018 and provision for income taxes of \$63 thousand in 2017.
+The increase in 2019 was primarily due to reevaluation of our deferred tax asset and the resulting impact of establishing a valuation allowance.
+Tax expense was also impacted by our patronage refund program.
+We operate as a Subchapter T cooperative for tax purposes and thus may deduct from taxable income certain amounts that are distributed from net earnings to borrowers.
+See Note 2 for additional details.

+Tax expense in 2017 was impacted by the enactment of federal tax legislation in late December 2017 which, among other things, lowered the federal corporate tax rate from 35 percent to 21 percent beginning in 2018.
 In accordance with accounting principles generally accepted in the United States (GAAP), the change to the lower corporate tax rate led to a revaluation of our deferred tax assets and deferred tax liabilities in the period of enactment (2017).
-We operate as a Subchapter T cooperative for tax purposes and thus may deduct from taxable income certain amounts that are distributed from net earnings to borrowers.
-See Note 9 for additional details.
+This change is a provisional estimate based on nuances within our operations.